OpenNTI/nti.docs.platform.enduser/adminguide/managesiteusers.rst

 Search, view, and manage all site users within your admin tools.
 View learner activity, award credit, view transcripts and reports, and more.

-1. On your homepage, click on the admin toolbar icon in the upper right-hand corner.
+1. On your homepage, click on the admin tools icon in the upper right-hand corner.

 .. image:: images/adminbutton2.png

 2. Click on the "Users" tab.

 The **Users Tab** offers a list of all users on the site.
-Click in the "Search Users" field in the upper right-hand corner to find an individual.
+Click in the "Search Users" field in the upper right-hand corner to find an learner.
 Begin typing a name to view results.

 .. image:: images/adminusers.png